BetterTheWorld/FlipGiveSDK_PHP/README.md

 ### Usage

-The main purpose of `\FlipGive\Rewards\Rewards` is to generate Tokens to gain access to FlipGive's Shop Cloud API.
+The main purpose of `\FlipGive\Rewards\Rewards` is to generate Tokens to gain access to FlipGive's Rewards API.
 There are 6 methods on the package's public API.

 #### __construct
 This method is used to initialize the SDK, as described on the setup section of this document.
 It takes 2 arguments, the `rewards_id` and the `rewards_secret`.